 An individual who wishes to make a report of sexual assault or harassment is encouraged to make a report directly to the Title IX Coordinator.
-In every report of sexual assault, sexual harassment, or violence against women, the Title IX Coordinator or designee will conduct an initial Title IX assessment.
+In every report of sexual assault or harassment, the Title IX Coordinator or designee will conduct an initial Title IX assessment.